Terms of service

 When you add a new credit or debit card to our App, you may see a $1 pending charge on your bank statement.
 This is a temporary authorisation charge to confirm the card is valid and is refunded immediately, however bank processing times can vary and the charge may take up to ten days to disappear from your bank statement.

-At the conclusion of each appointment the fee for your consultation will be calculated based on your enrolment status and the Medical services.
+At the conclusion of each appointment the fee for your consultation will be calculated based on your enrolment status and the services you were provided.
 We will issue an invoice and deduct payment from your registered credit or debit card.

 You must pay Tend after each appointment.
 If your credit or debit card is declined by its financial institution or fails to process, Tend may attempt the same card again and/or contact you to make alternative payment arrangements.
 Tend may decline to provide future appointments until all unpaid invoices have been settled.